TL; DR: Product Discovery Anti-Patterns

 Product Discovery Anti-Patterns: The Fallacy of Knowing Better

 - ‘We know what to build’: The is no user research, nor any other interactions of the product delivery organization with customers.
-(There are several reasons causing this phenomenon ranging from a founder or entrepreneur who pursues his or her product vision without engaging in customer discovery activities.
+Several reasons are causing this phenomenon ranging from a founder or entrepreneur who pursues his or her product vision without engaging in customer discovery activities.
 Or the product delivery organization is solely briefed indirectly by key account managers.
-Probably, the sales department deems a direct contact of the product people with customers too risky and hence prevents it from happening.
+The sales department probably deems a direct contact of the Scrum Team members with customers too risky and hence prevents it from happening.
 What these patterns share is either a bias that is hurting the learning effort or a personal agenda.
-While the former can be overcome by education, the latter is more difficult to come by as the culprits typically reject the idea that they are guided by selfish motives.
-For becoming an effective product delivery organization it is essential that the team directly communicates with customers at a regular base.)
+While the former can be overcome by education, the latter is more difficult to come by as the culprits typically reject the idea that selfish motives guide them.
+For becoming an effective product delivery organization, it is essential that the team directly communicate with customers regularly.

 - Loving the solution: This is a variation of the ‘we know what to build’ syndrome.
-(There are no ugly children at least not from their parents’ perspective.
-This bias seems to apply to products and services, too, think of Ikea: people value what they created over other products.
-Which is also the reason that you avoid asking strangers for their opinion: They might not be sharing your conviction.
-The solution to this product discovery anti-pattern is simple: Fall in love with the problem, not your solution.)
+There are no ugly children, at least not from their parents’ perspective.
+This bias seems to apply to products and services, too; think of Ikea: people value what they created over other products.
+This is also why you avoid asking strangers for their opinion: They might not be sharing your conviction.
+The solution to this product discovery anti-pattern is simple: Fall in love with the problem, not your solution.

-- No shared understanding: The product delivery organization does not make any attempts to create a shared understanding among the team and the stakeholders on what to build for which reason.
-(The best way to secure an engaged and effective communication with internal and external stakeholders is to include them in the product creation process.
+- No shared understanding: The product delivery organization does not make any attempts to create a shared understanding among the team members and the stakeholders on what to build for which reason.
+The best way to secure engaged and effective communication with internal and external stakeholders is to include them in the product creation process.
 People care for what they help create.
-The best way to do so in my experience is Jeff Patton’s user story mapping.
+The best way to do so, in my experience, is Jeff Patton’s user story mapping.
 It is not just a great way to turn ‘requirements’ into feasible user stories at a tactical level.
-User story mapping is also very well suited to come to an understanding on product roadmap and release planning.)
+User story mapping is also very well suited to understanding the product roadmap and release planning.

 - Annual roadmaps: Product roadmaps are planned once a year for twelve months in advance.
-(Contrary to popular belief in traditional command & control organizations product roadmaps are subject to continuous planning.
+Contrary to popular belief in traditional command & control organizations, product roadmaps are subject to continuous planning.
 The agile product delivery process is centered around the idea to work solely on those ideas that provide the highest value to customers and the organization at any given time.
-To meet that standard the product roadmap needs to be adapted to the learnings from running product experiments regularly in an appropriate cadence.)
+The product roadmap needs to be adapted to the learnings from running product experiments regularly in an appropriate cadence to meet that standard.